NHSDigital/nhs-login-help-centre/src/mixedsupport.md

 ***

-## What does error reference CID2024 mean?
+## What does reference CID2024 mean?

 If reference CID2024 is shown, this means we do not know what website or app you are trying to log into.
 This is a technical issue on our side.

 ***

-## What does error reference CID7020 mean?
+## What does reference CID7020 mean?

 If reference CID7020 is shown, this means the website or app you are trying to visit needs to connect to your GP surgery’s system and we have not been able to make that connection.